open-kbs/openkbs/README.md

     );
    ```

-3. Observe real-time rendering on your local KB, now push the changes to your remote KB:
+3. Observe real-time rendering by refreshing your browser at http://{kbId}.apps.localhost:38593/

+4. Push the changes to your remote KB:

    ```bash
    openkbs push
    ```

-Certainly!
-Below is a refactored and professional continuation of your README.md, incorporating the unstructured text you provided.
-I've organized it into sections with appropriate titles and descriptions, ensuring consistency and clarity.

 ---